HendricksJudy/WAT_single_cell_analysis_Nature_2024/single-nuc/pipelines/figure2_pipeline.md

 - `harmonypy`
 - `bbknn`

-If any of these libraries are missing, the CLI will terminate with an import error before reading the configuration file unless mock mode is enabled.
+If any of these libraries are missing, the CLI prints a warning that it is switching to mock mode; install the packages above to produce the real scientific outputs.

 An example configuration can be used as a template: